soumyenddatta/HR-Data-Pipeline-Toolkit/Readme.md

 | Auto-size columns       | ✅                  |
 | Handle massive datasets | ✅                  |
 | Add progress bars       | ✅                  |

+📂 All input CSV files must be placed in the `dump/` directory, and the final Excel (`output.xlsx`) and `process.log` are also saved there.

 ---

 ## 📂 Subchapter 5.2 – Reading Multiple CSV Files Dynamically